bismuth-party/thorium/bot-protocol.md

 ```
 {
 	chatid: int			The ID of the chat where the message got sent
-	userid: int		The ID of the user that sent the message
+	user: User			The user that sent the message
 	message: Message	The message that was sent
 }
 ```